 7. Three ways of getting to Sicily: airplane, ferry, or train

-Sicily is an island separated from the mainland of Italy by a narrow strait of Messina.
+Sicily is an island separated from the mainland of Italy by the narrow strait of Messina.
 The good news is that Sicily is very well connected not only to mainland Italy but also to the rest of Europe and even other parts of the world.

 Getting to Sicily by air